 Create your own positive affirmations

-The repetitive use of positive affirmations disrupts the cycle of negative thoughts negative thoughts and beliefs.
-To achieve this, you must consistently work on filling your subconscious mind with thoughts and visualisations of the reality you desire to create.
+The repetitive use of positive affirmations disrupts the cycle of negative thoughts and beliefs.
+To achieve this, you must consistently work on filling your subconscious mind with thoughts and visualizations of the reality you desire to create.

 Here are eight steps for creating effective affirming statements: